MicrosoftDocs/globalization/globalization/localization/managing-terminology.md

 Your product contains many terms that are specific to it, and whose translation you should control carefully.
 You use terminology lists (in the form of term bases or glossaries) to manage these terms.
 Some of these terms you want translated in a specific way; some you don't want translated at all.
 For example, product names are often not translated.
 Company names are almost never translated.
 Your terminology lists should be developed in collaboration between internal teams (marketing, software, documentation, and linguistic engineers) and external (LSP) teams.
 Like translation memories, they need to be curated.
 Terminology lists can be linked to TMs, giving all translators access to the same resources and reference material.

-Like TMs, terminology lists have a standard XML interchange format, called TermBase eXchange (TBX).
-You can obtain the ISO 30042 TermBase eXchange (TBX) standard [here](https://www.iso.org/standard/62510.html/).

 Here are some overall process recommendations:

 - Stabilize source terms early and front-load your localization with translating those terms.
 - Try as much as possible to automate your term extraction process (term mining).
 Consider the use of AI solutions.
-- Use a centralized terminology management system that all stakeholders can use.
+- Use a centralized terminology management system.
 - Notify stakeholders of terminology changes.

 ## The importance of establishing terminology early